Aluminum readily forms alloys with a wide range of other elements, from lithium to lead.

 |T10||Cooled from a high-temperature shaping process, cold worked, and then artificially aged|

-given names by their inventors or the forms marketing them,
+Some alloys were given proper names by their inventors or the firms marketing them.

 In the ASTM-ASME system, discontinued for wrought alloys in the 1950's and for cast alloys in 1974, each constituent was assigned a letter.